 Encourage students to discover and nurture special talent at an early stage.
+For more information on the Honors Activity Expenses, please contact the Student Health and Welfare Services Section of the Student Affairs Division.

 Eligibility The applicant shall satisfy any one of the following requirements and apply for it based on the implementation guidelines.
-(1) Students who have obtained the prescribed Challenger Badges (2)Those who have participated in at least two of the following activities; a Special basic lectures b Overseas Internship Program c Studying abroad (3)Recommended by faculty members Support measures (1) Early assignment to a GT supervisor (2) Taking Honors Special Courses (3) Honors activity expenses (for Participation in various events, manufacturing materials etc.) (4) Modify the requirement of writing a graduation thesis
+(1) Students who have obtained at least one silver or gold Challenger Badge (2) Those who have participated in at least two of the following activities; a.
+At least two special basic lectures b.
+Overseas internship c.
+Study abroad (for one month or longer) (3) Recommended by faculty members Support measures (1) Early assignment to a GT supervisor (2) Taking Honors Special Courses (3) Honors Activity Expenses (selection will be made) (4) Modify the requirement of writing a graduation thesis